On a personal note, this past year and a half or so has been kind of rough. I'm sure that a lot of you can relate to some degree.

 It takes a lifetime, takes a lifetime...

-I also recorded two albums this year, the first of which I began writing back in late autumn of 2020.
+I also recorded two albums last year, the first of which I began writing back in late autumn of 2020.
 Embers is essentially about trying to save my marriage and find meaning in existence, while Petrichor is largely about accepting what I can and cannot control.

 Take me as I come